• Skip to main content

 Notes

-• You can use other types of pearled barley that are not quick-cooking, but you will have to adjust the cooking time.
+• Barley note: You can use other types of pearled or pot barley that are not quick-cooking, but you will have to adjust the cooking time.
 Refer to the package instructions.
+Some brands take closer to 30 to 40 minutes to cook versus the 10 to 12 minutes required for quick pearled barley.

-• Keep leftovers in an airtight container in the fridge for 2 to 3 days.
-Reheat in a saucepan until warmed through.
+• Storage and reheating: Keep leftovers in an airtight container in the fridge for 2 to 3 days.
+Reheat in a saucepan over medium heat until warmed through.
 Since the barley absorbs liquid while it sits in the soup, you will need to add some extra broth or a little water when reheating.

 Nutrition